manifold-lang/manifold-frontend/README.md

 # Frontend Language

 The front end language is what most users interact with most of the time.
-This is the language used for designing real systems using Manifold.
+This is the language used for designing real systems with Manifold.

+## Variables and Expressions

+*TODO basic introduction*

 ## Booleans

 The most fundamental type in Manifold is the `manifold.Boolean` type.
-A `manifold.Boolean` represents a single bit of information (true or false), represented as `manifold.true` or `manifold.false`.
+A `manifold.Boolean` represents a single bit of information: true or false, represented as `manifold.true` or `manifold.false`.
 For example, we might turn on our time machine by setting

 ```
-manifold.Boolean timeMachineOn = manifold.true
+manifold.Boolean timeMachineActivated = manifold.true
 ```

-The compiler can generally infer the type of a variable so it is equivalent to write
+The compiler can infer the type of the variable so it is equivalent to write

 ```
-transmogrifier = manifold.true
+timeMachineActivated = manifold.true
 ```

 ## Compiletime vs Runtime

-In Manifold, you should domain logic as naturally as possible and let the compiler decide how to represent that logic in hardware.
+In Manifold, you write domain logic as naturally as possible and let the compiler decide how to represent that logic in hardware.

 To this end, almost any expression in Manifold can be evaluated either